galendog/hello-world/README.md

 Hi Humans

-I'm a Synth watch out for me
+I'm a Synth beware for me